Connectivity of spaces of directed paths in geometric models for concurrent computation: Global connectivity of spaces of directed paths

 \subsection{Programs with branches and loops}

-Allowing branches and loops changes the picture, but not dramatically.
+Allowing branches and loops in concurrent programs changes the set-up, but not dramatically.
 Every single processor $p_i$ proceeds then along (the geometric realization of) a \emph{directed graph} $G_i$ instead of along an interval.
 A concurrent execution corresponds to a directed path in the product $\prod_1^n G_i$ of graphs from which certain forbidden regions have to be removed.

 The space of directed paths in any of the graphs $G_i$ from source to target is homotopy discrete: Every connected component of the path space can be represented by a constant speed path $p_i$ with a directed interval within $G_i$ as range; other directed paths in this component are reparametrizations of the given one.
 The space of directed paths in $\prod_1^n G_i$ (without considering conflicting resource consumption) is a disjoint union of the spaces of directed paths corresponding to $n$-tuples of such components, represented by $n$-tuples of paths $(p_1,\dots ,p_n)$ -- an ``unfolding''.
-The space of directed paths corresponding to a particular unfolding can then be described via directed paths in a \emph{product of intervals}, and analyzed as in the previous sections.
+The space of directed paths corresponding to a particular unfolding can then be described via directed paths in a \emph{product of intervals}, and analysed as in the previous sections.
 We are led to capacities and connectivity bounds that will often differ among the unfoldings, ie among the homotopy classes of directed paths in $\prod G_i$.